 How a bankruptcy case get started

-To start a bankruptcy case, a debtor files a petition with an appropriate court listing the assets, liabilities, incomes as well as the names and addresses of all his or her creditors and how much he or she owes them.
+To start a bankruptcy case in Las Vegas, a debtor files a petition with an appropriate court listing the assets, liabilities, incomes as well as the names and addresses of all his or her creditors and how much he or she owes them.
 When a debtor files a petition, it prevents or delays creditors from collecting a debt or claiming property from the debtor.
 After a debtor has filed a petition, creditors then receive a notification from the court clerk where the debtor has filed his case.
 After a thorough assessment, the case determines whether the debtor can or cannot be able to pay the debt.
 If the court decides that the debtor has little money to repay the debts, the judge may discharge most of the debts without any objection.
 After the debt is discharged, the debtor is no longer liable to his or her creditor, and hence the creditor can no longer contact the debtor about the debt or try to recoup it in future.
 However, a debt discharge does not apply to a secured debt, e.g., that of a car.
 This means that the debtor has to repay the debt or the car get recouped to repay the debt.

 How bankruptcy debts are settled